Legal Translation Dubai

 Understanding Authenticated Translation

-The Ministry of Justice licensing system ensures legal translation in Dubai requires verified competence.
+The Ministry of Justice licensing system means legal translation in Dubai requires verified competence.
 Our translator demonstrates proficiency in Arabic and the target language, understanding of legal terminology, and knowledge of formatting requirements.
-The official stamp and signature with QR code allow any government agency to verify translator qualifications.
+The official stamp and signature show that the translation was certified by the licensed translator.
+Read our authenticated translation guide for a full breakdown of MOJ vs certified options.

 UAE Jurisdictions